liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 7. if it's not in the list, add it there and repeat the same procedure

-We ended up with a clear write-up that lists all breaking changes that we found, discusses their impact, available solutions and the possibility of slipping through our tests.
-This list proved to be **incredibly helpfulfor code reviewers** and forms the basis for this blog post.
+We ended up with a clear write-up that lists all breaking changes that we found, discusses their impact as well as available solutions and the possibility of slipping through our tests.
+This list proved to be **incredibly helpful for code reviewers** and forms the basis for this blog post.

 I'm definitely not claiming that it's complete or that the presented solutions will work for everybody.
 This is what we had to consider in our codebase and